 - In the application, you will have an opportunity to provide a 50 word introduction to the cut for the subcommittee.
 Use this wisely!

-- If you choose to not submit an excerpt, the committee will read the first 20 pages of your script. **This is recommended unless you have a show that is not structured like a traditional book musical.
+- We recommend that you submit the first 20 pages of your script **unless you have a show that is not structured like a traditional book musical.**

 Submissions that do not adhere to these script guidelines will be subject to immediate rejection.

 to get a sense of our suggested layout of the first few pages and examples of how to embed track numbers that correspond to your demo.
 You DO NOT need to match the exact formatting of this script in order to submit to the Festival.

 You will be asked to upload individual tracks (up to 20) to the application matching the sequence of the script.
 You will also be asked to upload a .zip file of the entire demo.
 These two versions are for the ease of use of the committee.
 If you have more than 20 tracks, please upload the first 20 and we will pull the rest from the .zip file.
 Your show does not need 20 tracks to apply; you may have fewer.
 Please take your name and your performers’ names off of any tracks, when possible.

 The recording should be a significant representation of the songs in the show that accurately highlights the breadth and depth of the score and lyrics.
 At least 50% of the songs in the musical (not including reprises and recitatives) is recommended.

 The demo should be a good quality recording with a clear piano (or appropriate instrumentation) and clear vocals.
 We also recommend that the singers on the recording are the appropriate vocal types for their respective roles.